clojure-emacs/cider-decompile/README.md

 First you have to install javap-mode because it will be used to display JVM-bytecode.
 You also need to compile your clojure files to bytecode by running <kbd>lein compile</kbd> on a command prompt inside your project directory.

 Next.
-Since nrepl-decompile depends on nrepl, it has to be installed and running.
-Start nrepl session like this:
+Since cider-decompile depends on cider, it has to be installed and running.
+Start cider session like this:

-<kbd>M-x nrepl-jack-in [RET]</kbd>
+<kbd>M-x cider-jack-in [RET]</kbd>

-Let's say, we've got the following namespace in the Clojure project: myns.core.
+Let's say, we've got the following namespace in the Clojure project: `myns.core`.
 Compile it, pressing in its buffer:

 <kbd>C-c C-k</kbd>

-Switch to this namespace in the nrepl buffer.
+Switch to this namespace in the cider buffer.

 ```lisp
 (in-ns 'myns.core)
 ```

-Now you may decompile any function in the current namespace using command "nrepl-decompile-func".
+Now you may decompile any function in the current namespace using command `cider-decompile-func`.
 For instance, if you have function myns.core/main, then you may decompile it like this:

-<kbd>M-x nrepl-decompile-func [RET] main [RET]</kbd>
+<kbd>M-x cider-decompile-func [RET] main [RET]</kbd>

-If you want to decompile a function from the other namespaces, you may use command "nrepl-decompile-ns-func".
+If you want to decompile a function from the other namespaces, you may use command `cider-decompile-ns-func`.
 For example, decompiling function myotherns.core/other-main would look like this:

-<kbd>M-x nrepl-decompile-ns-func [RET] myotherns.core/other-main [RET]</kbd>
+<kbd>M-x cider-decompile-ns-func [RET] myotherns.core/other-main [RET]</kbd>

 After the command was invoked, the buffer *decompiled* apears showing the bytecode of the function.